0xCCF4/UntrustedValue/README.md

 This crate introduces several data types, traits and macros to simplify the process of taint tracking.

+## What's the goal of this crate?
+The goal of this crate is to help design more secure applications.
+By tainting all program inputs, unsanitized data can not be used by accident.
+By providing a sanitizing interface to tainted data, security analysis can focus on analysing the implemented sanitizing functions instead of identifying where tainted data is located, and where it is used.

 ## Example usage
 User data must be wrapped within the container `UntrustedValue` which provides/marks the contained data as tainted.